Nuha Marong

-Nuha Marong Krubally (born 16 June 1993) is a professional footballer who plays as a forward for Atlético Paso in the Tercera Federación.
+Nuha Marong Krubally (born 16 June 1993) is a professional footballer who plays as a forward for Olot in the Segunda Federación.
 Born in Spain, he plays for the Gambia national team.

 Club career

 Born in Santa Coloma de Farners, Girona, Catalonia to Gambian parents, Nuha represented CE Farners, CD Blanes, Penya Barcelonista de Lloret and CF Lloret as a youth.
 He made his senior debut with the latter during the 2011–12 season, in the regional leagues.

 On 26 June 2013, Nuha joined Segunda División B side UE Llagostera.
 He was sparingly used during the campaign, but notably scored the winner in a 3–1 home defeat of Gimnàstic de Tarragona in the play-offs, which ensured his team's first-ever promotion to Segunda División.

 Nuha subsequently served loan stints at Tercera División sides UE Sant Andreu and Elche CF Ilicitano, scoring a career-best 21 goals for the latter.
 On 13 July 2016 he moved to another reserve team, CA Osasuna B in the third division.

 On 24 June 2017, Nuha signed for Atlético Saguntino still in the third division.
 The following 17 May, he joined CD Castellón for the fourth tier play-offs, and subsequently agreed to a deal with CD Atlético Baleares on 6 July.

 On 9 July 2019, Nuha agreed to a four-year deal with Racing de Santander, newly promoted to Segunda División.
 On 9 January 2020 he was signed by Granada CF, which first sent him to the reserve team, Club Recreativo Granada.

 In 2022, Nuha signed with Bangladeshi outfit Bashundhara Kings.
 On 18 May, he helped the team winning their 2022 AFC Cup group stage opener with 1–0 margin against Maldivian side Maziya S&RC at the Salt Lake Stadium.

 On 29 August 2022, Marong moved to India, signing with I-League side Rajasthan United on a season-long deal.